DevNinja11/EstateEdge/README.md

 ## Project Overview

-I have contrubuted my professional expertise to develop this real estate web application.
-It is a robust platform designed to streamline the process of buying, selling, and managing real estate properties.
+Develeoped this real estate web app to streamline the process of buying, selling, and managing real estate properties.
 Built with a modern technology stack, this application provides a comprehensive suite of features to enhance user experience and facilitate efficient property transactions.
-The project has been developed through extensive iteration, with over 100 commits reflecting ongoing improvements and enhancements.
+The project has been developed through extensive iteration, reflecting ongoing improvements and enhancements.
- Tech Stack

 #### Frontend
 ![Angular](https://img.shields.io/badge/Angular-Framework-brightgreen)